lindleyw/autonav/readme.txt

   certain circumstances [when?] this should allow AutoNav to work seamlessly with any S3 or similar plugin that keeps attachment images in places other than the local filesystem.

+* Support creation of thumbnails for PDF and other attachment types